esyede/rakit/packages/docs/data/routing.md

 <a id="group-with-domain"></a>
 ### Group With Domain

-Domain route grouping allows you to apply routes only for specific domains.
-This feature is useful for multi-tenant applications or subdomain routing.
+A domain group restricts its routes to one domain, which is what multi-tenant and subdomain routing need.

 **Basic domain routing:**